US STOCKS-S&P, Nasdaq fall as Apple drags, jobless claims data fuels rate jitters

 Sept 7 (Reuters) - The S&P 500 and Nasdaq fell on Thursday, with the biggest drag from Apple and weakness in chip stocks over concerns about China's iPhone curbs, while a fall in weekly U.S. jobless claims fed worries about interest rates and sticky inflation.

-S&P heavyweight Apple AAPL.O was on track for its second straight day of losses, down 3.5%, after China widened curbs on iPhone use by state employees, requiring staff at some central government agencies to stop using their mobiles at work.
+Shares in S&P heavyweight Apple Inc AAPL.O fell for a second straight day on that China had widened curbs on iPhone use by state employees, requiring staff at some central government agencies to stop using their mobiles at work.

 Bloomberg reported that China planned to broaden the iPhone ban to state firms and agencies.

-The drag from Apple, its suppliers and companies with large China exposure pushed the S&P 500 technology sector .SPLRCT down 1.9%, making it the biggest percentage decliner among the benchmark's 11 major sectors.
+The drag from Apple, its suppliers and companies with large China exposure pushed the S&P 500 technology sector .SPLRCT lower making it the biggest percentage decliner among the benchmark's 11 major sectors during the session.

 Bets on the Fed to leave interest rates unchanged in September stood at 93%, yet the chances for another pause in the November meeting were at a much lower 53.5%, according to the CME Group's FedWatch Tool.